Thomalpas/ImplementingStochasticity/addstochasticity.md

 Two types of stochasticity have been added.
 Demographic stochasticity is the intrinsic uncertainty relating to survival and reproduction.
 This can either be added to all species or to none, and is applied directly to equations affecting biomass.
 Environmental stochasticity is the random effects of the environment on a population, and can be applied to some species but not others.
-In addition, environmental stochasticity has been
+In addition, it is possible for the noise processes causing environmental stochasticity to covary with each other - though demographic noise processes always remain independent.

 ## The modified BEFW equations